chinacomx/translations/content/_index.md

 - *Chinesische Comics: Gespenster, Mörder, Klassenfeinde* (translated and edited by Wolfgang Bauer), Düsseldorf: Eugen Diederichs Verlag, 1976.

-Today, more lianhuanhua in translation can be found online:
+Today, more and more lianhuanhua in translation can be found online:

 - *Into the Tiger’s Den* 深入虎穴, adapted from the novel by Qu Bo 曲波 *Tracks in the Snowy Forest* 林海雪原: [https://u.osu.edu/mclc/online-series/into-the-tigers-den/](https://u.osu.edu/mclc/online-series/into-the-tigers-den/)